Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 amplitude.getInstance().setOptOut(false);
 ```

-### Disable Tracking
+### Disable tracking

-By default, the JavaScript SDK tracks a number of properties automatically.
-You can override this behavior by passing an object called `trackingOptions` when initializing the SDK, setting the appropriate options to `false`.
-These options are listed below:
+By default, the JavaScript SDK tracks some properties automatically.
+You can override this behavior by passing an object called `trackingOptions` when initializing the SDK,
+ setting the appropriate options to `false`.

 |<div class="big-column">Parameter</div> | Default Value|
 |-------|------------|